Farmington farmers market celebrates with annual corn roast - Farmington Voice

 The corn is in!
 The 14th Annual Farmers Market Elks Community Corn Roast takes place this Saturday, August 7, from 9:30 a.m. to 2 p.m.

-This community tradition sees local farms donating fresh-picked Michigan sweetcorn on National Farmers Market Day, supporting the Farmington Elks who will shuck, coal roast season and serve for only $2, with all proceeds going to a children’s scholarship fund.
+This community tradition sees local farms donating fresh-picked Michigan sweet corn on National Farmers Market Day, supporting the Farmington Elks who will shuck, coal-roast, season, and serve for only $2, with all proceeds going to a children’s scholarship fund.

 Market Manager Walt Gajewski considers the corn roast a sure sign of the high harvest season.